Bio-Specimen Assessment of Fire Effects (B-SAFE) Study aims to reveal how wildfires affect the health of pregnant women and their babies

 “Our goal is to collect information and biological samples that can help us understand what women were exposed to and how that exposure affected them and their babies over time,” says Schmidt.

 Participants fill out a survey providing information to help researchers better understand what they were exposed to and how they were affected, including whether they evacuated or wore a mask, and what symptoms they experienced before and after the fire.
 The survey takes about 40 to 60 minutes to complete.

-Women have the option of participating in specimen collection by providing hair, toenails, saliva and nasal swabs via mail, or if they live within two hours driving distance of Sacramento, for researchers to make a home visit to collect blood, breast milk and urine samples.
+Women also have the option of participating in specimen collection by providing hair, toenails, saliva and nasal swabs via mail, or if they live within a 2-hour driving distance from Sacramento or Davis, for researchers to make a home visit to collect blood, breast milk and urine samples.

 Women who agree to a home visit and provide bio-specimens for the study are compensated.

-The 2018 Camp Fire was the deadliest and most destructive wildfire in California’s history, killing 88 and burning almost 150,000 acres and 19,000 structures.
+Up until now, the 2018 Camp Fire stood out as the deadliest and most destructive wildfire in California’s history, killing 88 and burning 19,000 structures.
 It came fast on the heels of the previous year’s devastating wildfires in Northern California, which also affected Butte County.

-Two years after the North Bay wildfires, the Kincade Fire took place destroying over 77,000 acres and 374 structures in Sonoma County.
-Burning almost the same footprint as the 2017 Tubbs Fire, the Kincade Fire was a reminder that climate change is increasing the frequency of wildfires across the state.
+While the fire season in 2019 wasn't as devastating, the Kincade Fire destroyed over 77,000 acres and 374 structures in Sonoma County.
+Burning almost the same footprint as the 2017 Tubbs Fire, the Kincade Fire was a reminder that climate change was increasing the frequency of wildfires across the state.